logo

 window.CAPTCHA_PRELOAD string "lazy" When the widget fires /challenge. "lazy" (default) waits for first form interaction; "eager" fires on page load.
 See Preload mode below for the quota trade-off.

-window.CAPTCHA_MODE string "submit" How the widget finishes the submission. "submit" (default) calls native form.submit(). "event" dispatches a captchaapi:attested CustomEvent and lets you handle submission yourself — required for Livewire, Inertia, htmx, and any fetch-based form.
+window.CAPTCHA_MODE string "submit" How the widget finishes the submission. "submit" (default) calls native form.submit(). "event" dispatches a captchaapi:solved CustomEvent and lets you handle submission yourself - required for Livewire, Inertia, htmx, and any fetch-based form.
 See Submit mode below.

 <script>

-window.CAPTCHA_SITE_KEY = 'sk_abc123';
+window.CAPTCHA_SITE_KEY = 'pk_live_abc123';

 window.CAPTCHA_LOCALE = 'de';